luukvbaal/statuscol.nvim/README.md

   sign = {               -- table of fields that configure a sign segment
-    -- at least one of "name", "text", and "namespace" is required -- legacy signs are matched against the defined sign name e.g. "DiagnosticSignError" -- extmark signs can be matched agains either the namespace or the sign text itself name = { ".*" },     -- table of lua patterns to match the sign name against text = { ".*" },     -- table of lua patterns to match the extmark sign text against namespace = { ".*" },-- table of lua patterns to match the extmark sign namespace against
+    -- at least one of "name", "text", and "namespace" is required -- legacy signs are matched against the defined sign name e.g. "DiagnosticSignError" -- extmark signs can be matched against either the namespace or the sign text itself name = { ".*" },     -- table of lua patterns to match the sign name against text = { ".*" },     -- table of lua patterns to match the extmark sign text against namespace = { ".*" },-- table of lua patterns to match the extmark sign namespace against